spacepy/spacepy/Doc/source/dependencies.rst

 ********************

-SpacePy relies on several other pieces of software for complete functionality.  :doc:`Installing SpacePy` links to details on installing the required software for each platform.
+SpacePy relies on several other pieces of software for complete functionality.  :doc:`install` links to details on installing the required software for each platform.

 Hard Dependencies